 What to do if your RV furnace blows a fuse.

 This is a relatively common issue and is usually an easy fix.
-The most likely culprit is a blown fuse.
+While the problem could be the control board or loose wires, the most likely culprit is a blown furnace fuse.
 Fortunately, fuses are reasonably cheap and easy to replace.
+This is great because problems with the electrical system are never fun.

 Most RVs have between 5 and 15 fuses, so it’s essential to know which controls the furnace.
 The fuse box will usually be labeled, but if not, consult your owner’s manual.
 Most importantly, your RV furnace will be on a 15 amp fuse.
 There might be a few 15 amp fuses mixed in with 10 and 20 amps, but you should be able to find it.